JMolinaro/usabilla_api_example/README.md

 * Run the bundle install command.
 * Follow the configuration step below.

-Once you have cloned the repository, navigate to the directory in your console, run 'rails s' and then go to localhost:3000 in your browser.

 #Configuration

 ######Adjust these lines to the appropriate config/environments file